Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 _________________________________________________________________________________________________

 Thanks for reading this far!
-Please direct any further questions, suggestions, or corrections to Caroline Clewley (@c.clewley), or (the people involved in the set-up process) Akash Bhattacharya (@akashb95), Jamie Coombes (@jamie), Cyd Cowley (@cyd_cowley), and Anthony Li (@anthony_li) on the Imperial-Visualizations Slack.
+Please direct any further questions, suggestions, or corrections to Caroline Clewley (@c.clewley), or (the members involved in the set-up process) Akash Bhattacharya (@akashb95), Jamie Coombes (@jamie), Cyd Cowley (@cyd_cowley), and Anthony Li (@anthony_li) on the Imperial-Visualizations Slack.